Ambisinisterr/NFI-PM-Dashboard/README.md

 The dashboard was achieved using a three step process.
 <img src="https://github.com/Ambisinisterr/NFI-PM-Dashboard/blob/main/assets/Dashboard%2006-26-22.png?raw=true"/>

-### DAWG Reports
+### 1) Entering DAWG Reports
 As the SQL servers are not directly accessible the DAWG report will need to be entered into the sheet manually.
-DAWG reports are sent via e-mail and only list one asset class each.
-As such there is one sheet for each of the DAWG reports.
+DAWG reports are sent via e-mail and only list one asset class per report.
+As such there is one sheet for each of the DAWG reports that users will need to update bi-weekly.

 <img src="https://github.com/Ambisinisterr/NFI-PM-Dashboard/blob/main/assets/Trailer%20DAWG%2006-26-22.png?raw=true"/>

-### Filtering
+### 2) Filtering and Sorting
 There are three hidden sheets to filter each of the asset classes accordinly and then sort them in decending order based on PM due percentage.

 The following code filters the DAWG trailer data to only the trailers PC 117 is responsible for.